KarelKubat/his/README.txt

 	 ls -ltr
 	 ls /tmp
        have only four distinct strings: "ls", "-l", "/tmp", and "-ltr".
-The tables and their contents will in this case have 3 CMD rows. but only 4 ARGS rows.
+The tables and their contents will in this case have 3 CMD rows, but only 4 ARGS rows.
 The crosstable CROSSREF defines which ARG-strings are bound to any CMD and in which order.